lwojcik/lwojcik/README.md

 ### Hi there 👋

 I'm Łukasz.
 You can call me Luke.
-For most of the time I do front-end development, but I'm slowly pivoting into full-stack development and devops.
+For most of the time I do front-end development, but I'm slowly pivoting into full-stack and devops.
+React, TypeScript and Node.js are my jam.

 [My LinkedIn profile](https://www.linkedin.com/in/lukaszwojcik/)